-Column 13 gives the well number as described in column 1.
+Column 13, the leftmost column on page two, gives the well number as described for column 1.

-Column 14 identifies the principal geologic unit or units (up to three) in which the well is screened.
+Column 14 identifies the principal geologic unit or units (up to 3) in which the well is screened.
 Designations for the geologic units in the tables are listed in table 1.
 In some cases, geologic unit designations are inferred from designations for neighboring wells or the general geology of the area.
 Where more than one unit designation is given for a single well, the designations indicate that the well was drilled through more than one water-bearing formation or that the geologic units are so similar or in such close proximity that the hydrology at that well may be influenced by more than one unit.

 Column 15 gives the land-surface altitude of the well (in feet above mean sea level).
-By subtracting the depth-to-water from the land-surface altitude, the altitude of the water table can be calculated.
+By subtracting the depth-to-water from the landsurface altitude, the altitude of the water table can be calculated.